 This career opens up opportunities to run your own business as a trainer, whether you are freelance and go to the owner’s yards or you run your own yard where you can breed, break and train horses for selling or take in horses for a breaking, training or schooling period.
 If you don’t fancy being self-employed you could work for a large riding school that breaks and trains its own horses or work at a yard that breaks and trains horses.
 There would also be opportunities to work at yards that specialise in rehabilitation.

 Your next steps

 The recommended qualifications will depend if you plan to deliver training purely from the ground or a combination of groundwork and ridden training.
 The majority of established trainers, have ridden to a senior level and can use their ridden technique to develop and enhance a horse’s way of going and development.

-The BHS Professional Rider Pathway will support you with the qualifications to understand and apply the scales of training for the horse, show an understanding of a horse’s performance and evaluate its way of going, adapting your riding style appropriately.
-The full suite of Professional Rider qualifications will see you riding different types of horses, young, green and accomplished, so you will gain confidence riding different horses, evaluating their going and devising training plans.
+A good trainer would also have an in-depth knowledge of behaviour, nutrition, fitness, anatomy and physiology, common injuries and ailments, and business and yard management.
+The BHS Groom with Riding Pathway will support you with the qualifications to understand and apply the scales of training for the horse, show an understanding of a horse’s performance and evaluate its way of going, adapting your riding style appropriately.
+The full suite of qualifications will see you riding different types of horses, young, green and accomplished, so you will gain confidence riding different horses, evaluating their going and devising training plans.

 Of course, experience and recognition is key.
 Experience at a variety of yards handling a range of horses is a must.
 Confidence with breaking and training youngsters will come with experience.
 We also recommend shadowing other trainers and familiarise yourself with varying methods and practices; this will help you decide what methods you want to adopt with your own training.